TossACoinTAC/Team-SAVE-MY-LINEAR-ALGEBRA/README.md

 ### Introduction : Resource System (UI)
     1. Health : Displays the value of the health bar
     2. Coin : Displays the number of the gold coin
-    3. Attack :  Displays the value of the gold coin
+    3. Attack :  Displays the value of the attack
-    4. Bomb : Displays the number of the gold coin
+    4. Bomb : Displays the number of the bomb

 ### Introduction : Enemies
     1. Fly/BloodyFly : A Flying unit that move randomly